 Years ago, I used to play a game called Star Wars Battlefront on the Playstation 2.
 (This is a brief but relevant trip down geeky memory lane, so bear with me.)

-In the game, the objective was to lead your army to claim and defend various checkpoints spread out across the battlefield.
-Instead of sitting back like a general and just pointing your army in the direction you wanted them to go, you played the part of a soldier on the front line, leading your group in to the fray.
+In the game, the objective was to lead your army to claim and defend various checkpoints.
+The point was not to sit back like a general and guide your army in the right direction.
+You played the part of a soldier on the front line, leading your group in to the fray.
 Your character could die, and you’d just respawn at the nearest checkpoint you’d claimed.

 I tried playing aggressively, but I learned that if you get too far ahead of your army, then you can lose checkpoints behind you.
 If your army became stretched too thin from some of the soldiers trying to keep up with you and some staying behind, then you were susceptible to losing the checkpoints you’d already claimed.